The Long, Slow Death of Avant-Garde Fiction

 “Literary fiction” for our purposes means “any form of fiction meant to emulate or simulate ‘reality.'”
 Some modern or postmodern works, such as Ulysses or Gravity’s Rainbow will fall under this definition.
 Other works, such as Naked Lunch, for example, or Infinite Jest do not fall under this definition—although one could argue that the latter, with its emphasis on corporate culture, technology, and the human condition might fall into this subset; instead, they fall within a subset of the subset we will call “literary fiction.”

 First, let’s examine a common structure.
-In its simplistic form it is comprised of a beginning, middle, and end—in that order.
+In its simplest form, it is comprised of a beginning, middle, and end—in that order.
 One or more characters experience something significant, without which, many argue, there wouldn’t be a point in telling the story.
 Over the course of the story, the characters experience an arch, so they emerge at the end either changed or enlightened in some manner.

 Conflict is a crucial element to this form: it presents obstacles the character or characters must overcome in order to reach his or her objective.
 Obstacles become more costly as the form progresses, and the characters are challenged, and for a time it appears as though they do not possess either the physical or psychological wherewithal to overcome the obstacles and complete their objectives.